Acute stress reaction

-Acute stress disorder (ASD, also known as acute stress reaction, psychological shock, mental shock, or simply shock) is a psychological response to a terrifying, traumatic or surprising experience.
-It may bring about delayed stress reactions (better known as post-traumatic stress disorder, or PTSD) if not correctly addressed.
-Acute stress may present in reactions which include but are not limited to: intrusive or dissociative symptoms, and reactivity symptoms such as avoidance or arousal.
-Reactions may be exhibited for days or weeks post the traumatic event.
+Acute stress reaction (ASR), also known as psychological shock, mental shock, or simply shock, as well as acute stress disorder (ASD), is a psychological response to a terrifying, traumatic, or surprising experience.
+The reactions may include but are not limited to intrusive thoughts, or dissociation, and reactivity symptoms such as avoidance or hyperarousal.
+It may be exhibited for days or weeks after the traumatic event.
+If the condition is not correctly addressed, it may develop into post-traumatic stress disorder (PTSD).

-Diagnostic Criteria
+Diagnosis

+The International Classification of Diseases (ICD) treats this condition differently from the Diagnostic and Statistical Manual of Mental Disorders (DSM).

+According to the ICD-11, acute stress reaction refers to the symptoms experienced a few hours to a few days after exposure to a traumatic event.
+In contrast, DSM-5 defines acute stress disorder by symptoms experienced 48 hours to one month following the event.
+Symptoms experienced for longer than one month are consistent with a diagnosis of PTSD per both classifications.

+ICD-11 criteria

+The ICD-11 MMS gives the following description:

+DSM-5 criteria

-According to the DSM-V, acute stress disorder requires the exposure to actual or threatened death, serious injury, or sexual violation by either directly experiencing it, witnesses it in person, learning it occurred to a close family or friend, or experience repeated exposure to aversive details of a traumatic event.
+According to the DSM-5, acute stress disorder requires the exposure to actual or threatened death, serious injury, or sexual violation by either directly experiencing it, witnessing it in person, learning it occurred to a close family or friend, or experiencing repeated exposure to aversive details of a traumatic event.
 In addition to the initial exposure, individuals may also present with a variety of different symptoms that fall within several clusters including intrusion, negative mood, dissociation, avoidance of distressing memories and emotional arousal.
 Intrusion symptoms include recurring and distressing dreams, flashbacks, or memories related to the traumatic event and related somatic symptoms.
 Negative mood refers to ones inability to experience positive emotions such as happiness or satisfaction.
 Dissociative symptoms include a sense of numbing or detachment from emotional reactions, a sense of physical detachment, decreased awareness of one's surroundings, the perception that one's environment is unreal or dreamlike, and the inability to recall critical aspects of the traumatic event (dissociative amnesia).
 Emotional arousal symptoms include sleep disturbances, hypervigilance, difficulties with concentration, more common startle response, and irritability.
 Symptom presentation must last for at least three consecutive days after trauma exposure to be classified as acute stress disorder.
 If symptoms persist past one month, the diagnosis of PTSD should be assessed for.
 The presenting symptoms must also cause significant impairment in multiple domains of one's life to be diagnosed.

 Additional diagnoses that may develop from acute stress disorder include depression, anxiety, mood disorders, and substance abuse problems.
 Untreated acute stress disorder can also lead to the development of post-traumatic stress disorder.

-Diagnostic Assessment
+Diagnostic assessment

 Evaluation of patients is done through close examination of emotional response.
 Using self-report from patients is a large part of diagnosing acute stress disorder, as acute stress is the result of reactions to stressful situations.

-Development and Course

-There are several theoretical perspectives on trauma response, including cognitive, biological, and psycho-biological.
-While PTSD-specific, these theories are still useful in understanding acute stress disorder, as the two disorders share many symptoms.
-A recent study found that even a single stressful event may have long-term consequences on cognitive function.
-This result calls the traditional distinction between the effects of acute and chronic stress into question.